"Within-trial" prognostic score adjustment is targeted maximum likelihood estimation: Within-trial prognostic score adjustment

 Within-trial adjustment is equivalent to TMLE with a specific submodel.
 To see this, consider a 1:1 randomized trial with the goal of estimating the ATE.
 In the TMLE procedure we first introduced we updated an initial outcome regression $\hat\mu$ by finding the MLE $\epsilon^*$ in the model $Y = \epsilon A_\pm+ \hat{\mu}(A,W) + \mathcal N (0,1)$.
-However, we can choose another model to maximize over as long as the two conditions we stated above are satisfied.
-One way to do this is with the linear regression $Y = \beta_1A_\pm+\beta_2\hat\mu(A, W) + X\beta_3 + \mathcal{N}(0,1)$.
+However, we can choose another model to maximize over as long as the two conditions we stated above are satisfied (a common choice is a logistic regression update \cite{GrubervanderLaan+2010}).
+Another legitimate submodel is the linear regression $Y = \beta_1A_\pm+\beta_2\hat\mu(A, W) + X\beta_3 + \mathcal{N}(0,1)$.
 The first condition is satisfied by $\beta = (0,1,0)$ and the second by taking the derivative with respect to $\beta_1$.

-The ANCOVA step of-trial prognostic adjustment is precisely this TMLE update, letting the in-trial prognostic score $\widehat \rho_1$ play the role of the initial outcome regression $\hat\mu$.
+The ANCOVA step of within-trial prognostic adjustment is precisely this TMLE update, letting the in-trial prognostic score $\widehat \rho_1$ play the role of the initial outcome regression $\hat\mu$.
+Due to the equivalence between the robust standard error of the ANCOVA coefficient and the IF based standard error (eq. \ref{eq:var_tmle}), the TMLE (IF) standard error also coincides with the within-trial prognostic adjustment standard error from ANCOVA.